 Moldova is highly vulnerable to climate change and related disasters, with an average annual economic loss of 2.13% GDP.
 The country’s unique biodiversity is currently threatened by climate change, habitat fragmentation and over-exploitation.
 Enforcement of environmental legislation is lagging behind European standards, leading to environmental degradation, pollution and unsustainable use of natural resources.
 Moldova is still highly dependent on external energy sources.
 While there is a decrease in the country’s energy intensity, it is still higher than the average energy intensity in the EU countries by 29%.

 Renewables.
 Green development.
-Mitigation
+Mitigation and adaptation

-A special focus is placed on exploring the mitigation potential through promotion of the renewable energy currently standing at 27.6% in the total energy mix, energy efficiency measures and resource efficiency production and consumption.
-At the same time, support to the reform and modernization of the environmental management systems conducive to green development is being provided.
+A special focus is placed on exploring the mitigation potential through promotion of renewable energy solutions, which currently is standing at 27.6% in the total energy mix, energy efficiency measures and resource efficiency production and consumption.
+At the same time, support to the reform and modernization of environmental management systems conducive to green development and EU standards are being provided.